LukeHackett/aws-certificated-security-speciality-study-notes/chapter-05/README.md

 Rules within a NACL are evaluated starting with the lowest numbered rule, when a rule matches traffic, it is immediately applied independently of any higher-numbered rule that may contradict it.

+**Exam Tips:** When modifying a NACL, the change is applied straight away, ie all active connection that are affected by the rule change will be killed.

 ## Elastic Load Balancing

 AWS offers three types of load balancing services under the name *Elastic Load Balancing*: *Application Load Balancer*, *Network Load Balancer*, and *Classic Load Balancer*.

 Each type of Elastic Load Balancing implementations follow the same basic architecture: